canro91/canro91.github.io/_posts/2022-12-06-BackgroundServicesAndLiteHangfire.md

 ### 3. Write "Producer" and "Consumer" jobs

-The next step was to register a recurring job as a "producer."
+The next step is to register a recurring job as a "producer."
 It looks like this,

 ```csharp
 using Hangfire;